Danny Roberts (media personality): Post Real World

 Roberts made a few post-Real World appearances on television such as Dawson's Creek, Netflix's DTLA, and hosted the DVD collection of gay-themed short films, Boy's Briefs.

 Roberts spoke at schools across the country on diversity in sexuality, coming out, public policy, and the military's "Don't ask, Don't tell" policy for several years after his first TV appearance in addition to other LGBTQ advocacy work.

-After spending 10 years in New York and Seattle, Roberts returned to Atlanta, Georgia, where he worked in human resource recruiting for an email software company called MailChimp, where he worked from 2014 until 2017.
+After spending 10 years in New York and Seattle, Roberts returned to Atlanta, where he worked in human resource recruiting for an email software company called MailChimp, where he worked from 2014 until 2017.
 He previously worked as a recruiter for Redfin, a residential real estate company.
-As of 2017, Roberts is a Senior Talent Recruiter at InVision App, the digital design tool, in Boston, Massachusetts.
+As of 2017-2018, Roberts was a Senior Talent Recruiter at InVision App, the digital design tool, in Boston.

-Roberts currently lives in Grafton, Vermont.
+Roberts currently lives in Grafton, Vermont and is an independent technical startup recruiter as well as consults with an education non-profit called History UnErased, which has developed and distributes the nation's only primary sourced LGBTQ+ history curriculum for K-12.
+His most recent television work involved a return to his Real World roots as a cast member of The Real World Homecoming: New Orleans, which was released on Paramount+ in 2022.